University of Missouri - Kansas City

 • Credit/No-credit or Pass/Fail coursework may only be applied to elective coursework and will not apply towards UMKC’s General Education Core or major requirements.

-• Full transfer admission requirements.
+• Visit the Full transfer admission requirements for more information.

 Coursework